overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 4. policy_uri - URL of the app's privacy policy.
 5. tos_uri - URL of the app's "Terms of Service".

+Note: all the URIs needs to be accessible with a public domain (not localhost).
+Otherwise, our servers will not be able to complete the flow.

 Your app's `client_id` and `client_secret` will be provided once you complete the registration.

 ### Create redirect_uri endpoint